DilLip-Chowdary-Codes/100DaysOfCode/README.md

 ### Objective
 - To code everyday and push to this repo
-- Not limited to one topic/ program a day , But minimum 1 will be Commited(Posted) Everyday (Currently on EXAMS BREAK 😁 , Will be Back Soon..)
+- Not limited to one topic/ program a day , But minimum 1 will be Commited(Posted) Everyday

 ### Languages Covered in this Repo
 - Python